-Watching the clouds
+Seeing how the clouds change

 The results of this study were that there were a number of benefits to the participants.
 They reported that they were able to be more “in the moment” with nature, be more mindful and felt that they could “slow the pace of life” for a bit.
 Overall people found the activities calming and relaxing.

 For those people who took part in these activities with friends, colleagues or family members, they reported that they were able to create stronger bonds and more personal connections and experienced meaningful moments and made new memories.